 “You have something you want to measure: does one individual thing affect another?” says Timo.
 “There is something absolute that either happens or does not happen.
 The environment stays exactly the same in terms of time and place, but one variable is different.
 Will there be a statistically significant difference when the change is isolated?”

-Of course, testing can be done with several variables, but it is usually not worth it, because there will be too many moving parts and the sample size needs to be increased considerably.
+Of course, testing can be performed with several variables, but it is usually not worth it, because there will be too many moving parts and the sample size needs to be increased considerably.
 It is rarely worth it to run tests for a long time.
 However, the sample size must be statistically sufficient, otherwise there is no point in testing.
 But, it is not always easy to determine the sufficient sample size.

 What is A/B testing used for?

-“The fun part is to be able allocate the right users to do the testing,” Timo says laughing.
+“The fun part is to be able to allocate the right users to do the testing,” Timo says laughing.
 “A/B testing is typically used to help guide the user to do something – for example, make a purchase decision or find the help page to solve their problems as easily as possible.”
 The user is rarely a rational creature whose actions we could just predict.
 A/B testing can be used to study micro conversions, for example can a notification on a mobile app cause a customer to move a step closer to buying in an online store?

 “When you start experimenting with the differences, the most important thing is not to assume anything in advance,” Timo advises.
 “Let’s just try all sorts of things and see what works.
 This works, that doesn’t.”
 For example, the user may be interested in something completely different from what was initially assumed, and this can be determined by testing.
 Price, colour, speed?